Treatment for Vocal Nodules in Manhattan, NYC

 - Fatigue of the voice and body

-Treatment for Vocal Nodules
+Treatment for Vocal Nodules in Manhattan

 If the individual rests their voice properly at the onset of their swollen vocal folds, the area is usually able to heal on its own.
 If the person does not adequately rest their voice, then vocal nodules will likely develop.
 It is advised to see Dr. Silvers if your vocal nodule symptoms last for more than 2-3 weeks.